Undergraduate minor: educational psychology

 Theoretical foundations and practical applications; mathematical models and estimation techniques; emphasis on current applications and issues in testing; computer estimation programs.
 Prerequisites: PSQF:6243 and PSQF:6257.

 Review of concepts and practice of consultation and collaboration in educational and human services settings; focus on mental health, organizational, behavioral, and instructional models.
-Same as RCE:6263.
+Same as CSED:6263.

 Theoretical issues and considerations in evaluation of educational and social programs; evaluation design, methodology; metaevaluation; evaluation utilization.
 Same as EPLS:6266.